Vo7d/Vo7d/README.md

 ---

 ## 🕹️ Gamer at Heart
-When I'm not coding or printing 3D parts, you'll probably find me immersed in the world of gaming.
+When I'm not coding or 3d printing, you'll probably find me immersed in the world of gaming.
 Whether it's tackling challenging single-player campaigns, strategizing in multiplayer games, or exploring indie titles, gaming is where I recharge and find inspiration.

 ## 💻 Programmer
 I'm passionate about turning ideas into code.
 I enjoy working on: